Asif-droid/audio_reporting/README.md

 # Audio Speech Recognition and Processing

-This repository contains tools and scripts for processing audio files, performing speech recognition, and generating content based on prompts.
+This repository contains tools and scripts for processing audio files, performing speech recognition, and generating report content based on prompts.
 It leverages the `google.genai` library for AI-powered content generation.